g-wtham/todo-list/README.md

 # Todo List

+A To-do list project, to store your task temporarily, yeah, your to-do list is gone once you hit that nice little REFRESH button on your browser!

 A Beginner's Flex project to showcase his javascript skills, which ain't called skills though, I guess, just some basic stuff hiding inside!

-A To-do list website, to store your task temporarily, yeah, your to-do list is gone once you hit that nice little REFRESH button on your browser!

 As a beginner, I learned the following javascript concepts while doing this tiny project :